dovecot/documentation/source/settings/types.rst

 ------------------------

 Non-variable strings are when :ref:`config_variables` aren't wanted to be used.
-Typically this is done when setting-specific %variables are wanted to be used instead.
+Typically this is done when setting-specific :ref:`%variables <config_variables>` are wanted to be used instead.
 For example:

 .. code-block:: none